The Seljuk Han of Anatolia

 western arcades, southern end |

-detail, decorative arch borders |
+detail, decorative arch borders in courtyard |

 wall consoles in refectory |

-covered section view to side aisles |
+covered section, view to side aisles |

 covered section, view of central dome |